willp141/coffee_machine/README.md

     Pumps water (mostly where you want it)

-    Steams water (or is that just steam at that point?
+    Steams water (or is it just steam at that point?
 Steams steam?)

     Pulls a brilliant double shot (allegedly)